CPEN432/cpen432.github.io/index.md

 <!-- **End Disclaimer**   -->

-#### Assignments (30%)
+**Assignments (30%):**
 There will be 4-5 theoretical [assignments](https://cpen432.github.io/assignments/), roughly every two weeks.
-The assignments will count towards 30% of your _raw_ final grade.
-The assignments should be completed individually, and a submission per student is expected.
+The assignments should be completed individually.

-#### Examinations (30%)
-There will be only a final exam (written) that counts towards 30% of your _raw_ final grade.
-The exam is open book.
-There is _no midterm_ exam.
+**Final Exam (30%):** There will be only a final exam (written) and no midterm exam.
+The final exam will be open book.

 ### Tutorials